marikatattoo/marika-tattoo-site/README.md

 # Marika Tattoo Portfolio Website

 This is the personal portfolio website of **Marika**, a nonbinary punk tattoo artist fueled by cyberpunk dreams, gym energy, and vegan values.
-The site showcases tattoos, personal story, and beloved companions Kora (dog) and Pey (cat).
+The site showcases tattoos, personal story, and beloved companions Lox (partner), Kora (dog) and Pey (cat).

 ## Features